 - Add-ons (e.g. ElasticSearch)

 Downloadable backups are available in the MyKinsta dashboard.
-You can find this under the “Backups” tab on your individual sites.
-Alongside the daily, hourly, manual, and system-generated backups, there is a new option called “Download.”
+You can find this under the Backups tab on your individual sites.
+Alongside the daily, hourly, manual, and system-generated backups, there is an option called Download.

-Click on the “Download the backup now!” link in the email or the”Download” button in the MyKinsta dashboard.
+When your backup is ready, click on the “Download the backup now!” link in the email or the Download backup button in the MyKinsta dashboard.
+Save this to your local computer, where you can unpack it and view the files.

 The backup is a .zip file.
 It contains all of your website’s files and a